Chioma Ubogagu: International career

 Because of her parents and her place of birth, Ubogagu was eligible to represent Nigeria, England or the United States.
 She chose to represent the United States at the youth level, playing for their under-18, under-20 and under-23 teams.
-She settled on representing England at the senior level, accepting a call up from the side in October 2018 and making her England and senior international debut on 8 November 2018.
+She chose to represent England at the senior level, accepting a call up from the side in October 2018 and making her England and senior international debut on 8 November 2018.

 Ubogagu has represented the United States at youth levels, including U-18, U-20, and U-23 teams.
 With the U-20, she won the 2012 FIFA U-20 Women's World Cup, appearing in all six games and scoring once, and the 2012 CONCACAF Women's U-20 Championship, where she scored the winning goal in the final, and scored six goals in a stretch of eight games at one point in 2012.

 Ubogagu received her first call-up to the United States Women's National Team on 31 October 2017 for the set of two friendlies against Canada in November.
 Ubogagu was not capped for the full national team and she did not dress as part of the 18 for either game.

 Phil Neville called Ubogagu up to the England national team for a set of friendlies in November 2018 against Sweden and Austria.
 She scored on her England and senior international debut in a 3–0 win against Austria on 8 November 2018.